Safer animal crossings with new Mandai Wildlife Bridge

 The Mandai Wildlife Bridge measures between 35m to 44m wide at different points and is about 140m long.

-It connects two buffer zones in the Central Catchment Nature Reserve (CCNR), each on one side of Mandai Lake Road, for the first time in 60 years, said Dr Lee Hui Mien, vice-president for sustainable solutions at Mandai Park Development.
+It connects two buffer zones in the CCNR, each on one side of Mandai Lake Road, for the first time in 60 years, said Dr Lee Hui Mien, vice-president for sustainable solutions at Mandai Park Development.

 Each zone is made up of a strip of land 45m to 50m-wide, protected from any development works.
 Together, they comprise 15 per cent of land set aside for the Mandai project.